armin-fx/BandedScad/doc/operator.md

 (keeping only the right half, X >= 0).
 Note that the object started on the X-Y plane but is tilted up (rotated +90 degrees around the X-axis) to extrude, then the new Y-axis is the direction which will set in the direction of the line.
+Only as _module version_.

 _Arguments:_
 ```OpenSCAD